Motivic Homotopy Groups of Spheres and Free Summands of Stably Free Modules: Application to maps of Stiefel varieties and stably free modules

-has a right inverse if and only if $b_r \mid n$ \end{theorem} \begin{proof} If $b_r \nmid n$, then there cannot be a right inverse by virtue of \cite[Thm.~6.5]{Raynaud1968}.
+This brings us to our last main theorem, which we restate for the benefit of the reader. \completeSplittingResult* \begin{proof} If $b_r \nmid n$, then there cannot be a right inverse by virtue of \cite[Thm.~6.5]{Raynaud1968}.
 Note that this result disallows right inverses even in the $\Aone$-homotopy category $\cat{H}(\bar \Q)$.

 Let us therefore suppose that $b_r \mid n$, and try to construct a right inverse.
 The case of $r=2$ follows from a well known construction of Bass, first published to our knowledge in \cite[Prop.\ 2.2(b)]{Raynaud1968} as a construction of a free summand in a projective module.